Do ID3 tags matter for podcasts? What about SEO?

 We did not add this special word in any part of our RSS feed.
 It was only in our ID3 tag for this episode.

 Podnews’s podcast is carried almost everywhere, and within a few minutes after publishing, Google had indexed the new episode as normal.
-Within an hour, almost every podcast app and website had the new show, complete with special word in our ID3 tags.
+Within an hour, almost every podcast app and website had the new show, complete with that special word in our ID3 tags.

 It isn't in search engines